Consensys/linea-monorepo/docs/architecture-description.md

 # Gas price setting

 Gas pricing on Linea is designed to ensure the following three properties:
-* Ensure Sequencer's inclusion logic is aligned to the L1 fee market.
+* Sequencer's inclusion logic is aligned to the L1 fee market.
 This is to avoid exploiting Linea to execute transactions for unsustainably low fees
-* Ensure the best user experience for users who use Linea nodes with extended capabilities.
+* The fees charged to Linea's user represent their fair usage of the network.
 Unlike the vanilla Ethereum protocol, gas price on Linea and other rollups is not 2-dimensional (base fee, priority fee).
 There's at least L1 fees (execution fees and blob fees), infrastructural cost (mostly proving, but not only), potential priority fee (only when there's a high congestion and there's competition for L2 block space).
 This is an issue for interoperability, because vanilla Ethreum API isn't tailored for this.
 That's why there's a Besu plugin addressing this issue and providing gas price depending on input transaction
-* Ensure an acceptable user experience for users who run vanilla nodes.
-Namely, `eth_gasPrice` should return fees high enough, so
-99.9% of transactions are includable on Linea.
+* Linea remains compatible with users runing vanilla nodes.
+Namely, `eth_gasPrice` returns fees guaranteeing that 99.9% of transactions are includable on Linea.

 This is how these challenges were solved technically: